Frequently Asked Questions

-For summer 2021 courses, the class meeting time will depend on how the individual faculty member has designed their online course.
+For Summer Session, the class meeting time will depend on how the individual faculty member has designed their online course.
 Some faculty will have regular meeting times and meet with the entire class on specified days and times as listed on the registration schedule.
 Other faculty may choose to record their lectures and engage students in different ways through discussion boards, projects and/or research.
 Specific information will be posted on the Blackboard site for each course.
 If a student is unsure about the requirements of a particular course, they should email the professor for detailed instructions.

 If I attend class in person, do I have to pay for parking?

 Students enrolled in May Intersession, Summer I or Summer II courses who wish to park on the South Orange campus should purchase a Summer Permit.
 Summer Permits are valid from May 1 to August 31 of the year in which they were purchased.
 Parking is permitted between 6 a.m. and 2 a.m. daily until the day following commencement when parking will be permitted 24 hours a day.
 Summer Permits are currently available at the Parking Services Office located in Duffy Hall.

 For more information on Parking Permits, visit www.shu.edu/parking-services/parking-permits.cfm.

 As a non-matriculated student, you can enroll in graduate courses without being formally admitted to a program.
 You will have the same classroom experience as a matriculated student, and your credits can later be applied to one of our graduate programs should you be admitted.
 For more information, please visit www.shu.edu/graduate-affairs/non-matriculated.cfm.

 I plan to graduate in May 2023 with my bachelor’s degree.
 I may want to re-take an undergrad course to bring up my grade for my graduate degree application.
 Can I enroll in summer courses at Seton Hall?